Home » Jams, Jellies & Preserves » Small Batch Pear Ginger Jam (No Pectin)

 📋 Ingredient NOTES AND SUBSTITUTIONS

-- Pears – Bartlett pears work well for this recipe, however Bosc and Seckel are also great pears for canning.
+• Pears Bartlett pears work well for this recipe, however Bosc and Asian pears are also great pears for canning.
 If none of these are available, you may substitute with any other available pears.
 Be sure to give them a good squeeze to determine that they are ripe (your finger should leave a slight indent when squeezing), but but not so ripe they turn to mush when you peel them.

-- Sugar – because not all sugar is vegan (some brands are processed with bone char), be sure to choose a vegan-friendly sugar brand, such as blah blah, blah, or blah blah.
+• Sugar – because not all sugar is vegan (some brands are processed with bone char), be sure to choose a vegan-friendly sugar brand, such as Florida Crystals.

 Exact ingredient quantities can be found in the recipe card below!